Divy1211/AoE2DE_UGC_Guide/docs/mods.md

 ### Updating from withing the game

-_Todo – I don't actually know.
-Maybe you just push "Publish" again?_
+To update a mod via the game:

+1. go to the in-game mod menu,
+2. go to the "My Mods" tab
+3. click the mod that you want to update
+4. click "Update Mod"
+5. type in the relevant information in the fields provided
+6. select the folder that contains your mod using the "Select Folder" option at the top left of the UI
+7. click "Publish" and wait for a few seconds.
+Once the mod is up, you will be redirected to the ageofempires.com page for your mod

 ### Updating via ageofempires.com

-To update a mod via the ageofempires.com website, you create a new zip file with all the contents of the mod, then open the mod you want to update on the website, edit it, and then select your new zip file under "Zip File Upload".
+To update a mod via the ageofempires.com website, you:

+1. create a new zip file with all the contents of the mod
+2. open the mod you want to update on the website and click edit it
+3. select your new zip file under "Zip File Upload".
-You also have the ability to describe what changed in this update in the "Change List" field.
+4. you also have the ability to describe what changed in this update in the "Change List" field.

-Click "Submit", wait for a few seconds/minutes, and your mod should be updated.
+5. click "Submit", wait for a few seconds/minutes, and your mod should be updated.

 ## Troubleshooting